 Ethiopia: Equipping teachers with 21st century skills

-Through reviewing the interviews and feedback received during our in-country visits, we have identified a need for reference materials and up-to-date educational content.
+Through reviewing the interviews and feedback received from teachers and students, we have identified a need for reference materials and up-to-date educational content.
 In the last year, we have been developing a solution, the Connect device to target this problem.
 This represents a way to combine valuable and diverse educational content in an offline platform that can be easily installed in the computer labs, to help teachers use the computers more in different subjects.

-The project’s purpose and aims were to enhance educational achievement and life-chances of underserved communities in Amhara, Ethiopia, by increasing teachers’ and students’ access to 21st century resources and the opportunities that they enable.
-As such, we strived to provide equipment that would benefit schools in a variety of ways, including the improvement of motivation and retention for both students and teachers.
+The project’s purpose and aims are to enhance educational achievement and life-chances of underserved communities in Amhara, Ethiopia, by increasing teachers’ and students’ access to 21st century resources and the opportunities that they enable.
+As such, we strive to provide equipment that benefit schools in a variety of ways, including the improvement of motivation and retention for both students and teachers.

-The project also aimed to have long-term sustainability; not only benefitting teachers and students during their time at the schools, but also in their futures, by providing them will highly-desirable skills that will benefit them in employment and higher education.
+The project will have long-term sustainability; not only benefiting teachers and students during their time at the schools, but also in their futures, by providing them will highly-desirable skills that will benefit them in higher educations and employment.

 10 schools in rural Harare, Zimbabwe, have been equipped with eClasses bringing access to technology for 2,000 students in its first phase, and 12,000